reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0046} RE0046

-This error indicates that there was an invalid syntax used for an `{!reach} import`.
+This error indicates that there was an invalid syntax used for an `{!rsh} import`.
-The acceptable `{!reach} import` formats are defined in the documentation for the keyword.
+The acceptable `{!rsh} import` formats are defined in the documentation for the keyword.

-For example, the code below erroneously performs a default `{!reach} import`:
+For example, the code below erroneously performs a default `{!rsh} import`:

 ```reach
 import blah from 'sample_lib.rsh';